Our Blog - Secantor Business Services

 • Advising on funding, financing or restructuring

-• Providing independent challenge at board level
+• Providing independent commercial challenge at board level

-For many owner-directors, this is one of the most valuable aspects of working with a fractional CFO.
+For many owner-directors, this becomes one of the most valuable aspects of working with a fractional CFO.
+It provides a trusted, commercially minded sounding board — someone who understands both the financial detail and the wider strategic direction of the business.

 How Success Is Measured in the First 90 Days

-• Improved financial visibility and understanding
+• Improved forecasting and financial visibility

-• Identification and implementation of profit improvement opportunities
+• Identification of profit improvement opportunities

 Why Embedding in the Management Team Matters